Writing Retrospectives

 - Create Follow-ups: Define action items to prevent recurrence

-- Share the Finalized Retrospective: Publish the retrospective document and notify your team to review
+- Publish and Export the Retrospective: Publish the retrospective document to make it accessible, export to external providers, and notify your team to review

 External Document Editors

 Rootly supports integrations with Notion, Google Docs, Confluence, SharePoint, Dropbox Paper, Coda and Quip.
-If you have a workflows set up to create retrospective documents in an external editor, you can find links to your external documents under the Exports section in the Retrospectives tab.
-If you’d like to try the Rootly document editor, you can export its contents to your external documents anytime.
-If you’d like to try the Rootly document editor, you can export its contents to your external documents anytime.You can choose to use the Rootly document editor, an external document editor, or both depending on your team’s needs.
+If you have workflows set up to create retrospective documents in an external editor, you can find links to your external documents under the Exports section in the Retrospectives tab.
+If you’d like to try the Rootly document editor, you can create a Rootly document from the Retrospective tab at any time.
+The Rootly document and external documents are independent — workflows that create external documents (e.g., in Confluence) do not create or modify the Rootly document.You can choose to use the Rootly document editor, an external document editor, or both depending on your team’s needs.
 External providers are configured in Configuration → Integrations.

 Where to Go Next